 of the parish.
 It you live in the village you are automatically a parishioner.
 This is true regardless of what denominational allegiance you have, or none.

-- The conducting of the Occasional Offices is a high priority in our Rector’s ministry.
-He will do his best to make himself available.
-However, you should talk to him at the earliest possible
+- The conducting of the Occasional Offices is a high priority in Rev'd Carrie's ministry.
+She will do her best to make herself available.
+However, you should talk to her at the earliest possible

 moment rather than take availability for granted.